Muncaster Castle

-Muncaster Castle is a privately owned castle overlooking the River Esk, about a mile east of the west-coastal town of Ravenglass in Cumbria, England.
+Muncaster Castle is a privately owned castle in the parish of Muncaster, Cumbria, England.
+It stands overlooking the River Esk, about a mile east of the coastal village of Ravenglass.
 It is recorded in the National Heritage List for England as a designated Grade I listed building.

 History

 The place is now corruptly known as "Muncaster", which first appeared in a Cumberland church register in 1577, the original name according to all old evidence and records being "Mulcaster", registered in the pipe rolls of Cumberland circa 1150 (also as Molecaster and Mulecaster in 1190 and 1236 respectively).

 The placename "Muncaster" contains the Latin word castra, meaning "encampment", or "fort".
 It is suspected that the site of the castle lies on foundations dating to the Roman era, which, if they exist, may represent a castellum for the nearby Roman fort of Glannoventa at Ravenglass.

 The Muncaster estate was granted to Alan de Penitone in 1208.
 The oldest parts of the castle include the Great Hall and the 14th-century pele tower, a type of watch-tower fortification unique to the English-Scottish border region.

 Between 1860 and 1866 Anthony Salvin extensively remodelled Muncaster Castle for the Barons Muncaster.
 Sir John Frecheville Ramsden, 6th Baronet discussed proposed modifications to the castle with Edwin Lutyens from 1916, but nothing came of these; Lutyens did design the Muncaster War Memorial, constructed in 1922, on a commission from Ramsden.

+During the Second World War, some 700 works of art from the Tate Gallery were transferred to the castle for safekeeping.
+They included works by Turner, Manet and Van Gogh.

 Muncaster's gardens include features designed to take advantage of views of the Esk Valley and the mountains.
 There is an aviary containing owls and other raptor birds from Britain and overseas.
 There are daily flying displays of these birds.
 There is an indoor maze themed on the life of a field vole.

 Muncaster Castle is still owned by the Pennington family, who have lived at Muncaster for at least 800 years, and a family residence.
 Until her death in 2011, Phyllida Gordon-Duff-Pennington and her husband Patrick Gordon-Duff-Pennington (1930–2021) worked for three decades to restore the castle from a "crumbling relic" and establish it as a place for tourism and events.
-Since 2021, the owners are Peter and Iona Frost-Pennington, with their elder son Ewan the "Muncaster's operations director".
+Since 2021, the owners are Peter and Iona Frost-Pennington, with their elder son, Ewan, acting as the Muncaster's operations director.
 It now has more than 90,000 visitors a year.

 In October 2021, the castle was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.